imesh97/tunetype/README.md

 ## Notes

-The BERT model's `tf_model.h5` file is not in the `src/models/` folder due to file size constraints; it would have to be retrained.
+The BERT model's `tf_model.h5` file is not in the `src/models/bert_fine_tuned` folder due to file size constraints.
+The model would have to be retrained.

 The original dataset can be found [here](https://www.kaggle.com/datasets/sshikamaru/music-genre-classification/).